Liqui Moly

 Liqui Moly GmbH is a German company specializing in oils, lubricants and additives.
-As of January 1, 2018, Liqui Moly is part of the Würth Group which bought the remaining shares of the previous majority holder and CEO Ernst Prost.
-He now is the managing director of Liqui Moly, together with Günter Hiermaier.
+As of January 1, 2018, Liqui Moly is part of the Würth Group, which bought the remaining shares of the previous majority holder and CEO Ernst Prost.
+From 2018 to 2022, Günter Hiermaier was the second managing director alongside long-time managing director Ernst Prost.
+Prost retired in February 2022 on the occasion of his 65th birthday.
+Günter Hiermaier then served as the sole managing director of Liqui Moly until 2022.
+The Ulm-based company's long-time commercial director, Uli Weller, became the group's second managing director at the turn of 2023.